Farnham's Freehold: Reception

-In a contemporary review when the novel was published in 1964, Kirkus Reviews stated that the "characters have souls of wood pulp" and that "The satire on fall-out shelters, race and sex lacks inspiration."
+When the novel was published in 1964, Kirkus Reviews stated that the "characters have souls of wood pulp" and that "The satire on fall-out shelters, race and sex lacks inspiration."

 The SF Site described Farnham's Freehold as "a difficult book", and stated that "At best, [it] is an uncomfortable book with some good points mixed in with the bad, like an elderly relative [who] can give good advice and in the next breath go off on some racist or sexist rant.
 At worst, Farnham's Freehold is an anti-minority, anti-woman survivalist rant.
 It is oftentimes frustrating.
 It is sometimes shocking.
 It is never boring."
 The critical work The Heritage of Heinlein describes Farnham's Freehold as not "an altogether successful novel" and that the book's sexism "may be a crucial flaw."

-Charles Stross has rhetorically asked whether "anyone (has) a kind word to say for ...
-Farnham's Freehold", and then described it as the result of "a privileged white male from California, a notoriously exclusionary state, trying to understand American racism in the pre-Martin Luther King era.
+Charles Stross has rhetorically asked whether "anyone [has] a kind word to say for ...
+Farnham's Freehold, and then described it as the result of "a privileged white male from California, a notoriously exclusionary state, trying to understand American racism in the pre–Martin Luther King era.
 And getting it wrong for facepalm values of wrong, so wrong he wasn't even on the right map ... but at least he wasn't ignoring it."

-The New Republic, while conceding Heinlein's desire to "show the evils of ethnic oppression" states that in the process, Heinlein "resurrected some of the most horrific racial stereotypes imaginable," ultimately producing "an anti-racist novel only a Klansman could love."
+The New Republic, while conceding Heinlein's desire to "show the evils of ethnic oppression", states that in the process Heinlein "resurrected some of the most horrific racial stereotypes imaginable," ultimately producing "an anti-racist novel only a Klansman could love."